ICC Men's T20 WC 2026 | Match 34: South Africa vs UAE | Preview and Predictions

-South Africa were the first team to book their spot in the Super Eights after demolishing New Zealand and are looking like a proper title contender as Aiden Markram’s boys are looking to go one better than last time.
-They will face the United Arab Emirates (UAE), who still have an outside chance after their win over Canada.
+South Africa were the first team to book their spot in the Super Eight after demolishing New Zealand.
+Aiden Markram and Co are looking to go one better than last time.
+Next, they face the UAE, who still have an outside chance to qualify for the next stage after their win over Canada.

-Here, we present our preview and predictions for the 34th game of the ICC Men’s T20 World Cup 2026 between South Africa and the United Arab Emirates.
+Here, we present our preview and predictions for Match 34 of the 2026 ICC Men’s T20 World Cup.

 ICC Men’s T20 World Cup 2026 | Match 34: SA vs UAE | 11:00, February 18, 2026

-The Proteas have booked their place in the Super Eights and will look to use their final Group Stage match to fine tune any chinks and also make sure that they continue their strong form.
-Their captain Aiden Markram is one of the leading run scorers in the tournament so far while Lungi Ngidi is the second highest wicket taker in the World Cup so far, as the South Africa team looks like they have all their bases covered.
+The Proteas have booked their place in the Super Eight and look to use their final Group Stage match to fine-tune any remaining chinks in their armour while continuing their strong form.
+Captain Aiden Markram is one of the leading run-scorers in the tournament so far, while Lungi Ngidi is the second-highest wicket taker in the World Cup so far; the Proteas look like they have all their bases covered.

-The Arun Jaitley Stadium in Delhi is one of the rare grounds in this World Cup that has seen a lot of runs and runs will be on offer once again with the Proteas starting as the overwhelming favourites in this encounter.
+The Arun Jaitley Stadium in Delhi is one of the rare grounds in this World Cup that has seen a lot of runs, and runs will be on offer once again in Match 34, which we’re backing South Africa to win easily.

 Fantasy XI: Aiden Markram (c), Quinton de Kock (wk), Alishan Sharafu, Muhammad Waseem, Tristan Stubbs, Sohaib Khan, Marco Jansen, Kagiso Rabada (vc), Lungi Ngidi, Haider Ali, Junaid Siddique